lorenzodifuccia/safaribooks/README.md

   --cred <EMAIL:PASS>  Credentials used to perform the auth login on Safari
                        Books Online.
                        Es. ` --cred "account_mail@mail.com:password01" `.
+  --playlist ID        Download an entire playlist of books at once.
+                       Overrides any positional book ids provided.
   --no-cookies         Prevent your session data to be saved into
                        `cookies.json` file.
   --no-kindle          Remove some CSS rules that block overflow on `table`